Skip to main content

 Outpatient Integrated Care Treatment Solutions

 Some individuals may also seek help in an outpatient format, such as a partial hospitalization program.
-This approach helps afflicted individuals by maintaining a work/study and life routine, with the benefit of setting aside time for proper treatment for dual diagnosis issues.
+This approach helps afflicted individuals maintain a work/study and life routine, setting aside time for proper treatment for dual diagnosis issues.

 Holistic Approach

 Since dual diagnosis is an evolving field, holistic approaches to treating mental illnesses and substance abuse are accepted and appreciated.
-Some holistic treatments included in some integrated care plans are hypnotherapy, acupuncture, yoga, and specialized massages.
+Some holistic treatments included in integrated care plans include hypnotherapy, acupuncture, yoga, and specialized massages.

 Education and Advocacy